 In 2001, I joined the US Army as a 19D Cavalry Scout.
 The next 4 years would turn my life upside down, as I would move to Germany, be deployed for a peacekeeping mission to Kosovo ('02-'03), and then spend a year in Iraq ('04-'05).
 This transformative experience drove me to try and understand what I had just gone through, so I enrolled in Political Science and Sociology at Colorado State University.
 College began to give me the tools to understand my experience, and the language to articulate what I had been feeling.
 The more I learned, the more I became passionate about trying to create a better world by non-militaristic means.
 I became involved in a number of activist movements, from anti-war movements to social justice movements.
 After completing my undergraduate degree, I began my Masters in Ethnic Studies at Colorado State.
 My MA thesis focused upon the newly emerging Tea Party, its rhetoric, and the ways it impacted identity politics.
 I then moved to Hawai'i to work on my PhD in Political Science.
 Here I returned to my passion in looking at topics around war, militarism, and social movements.
 I then moved back to Colorado State to teach in Political Science and Ethnic Studies.
-But I have most recently accepted a Post-Doctoral Fellowship in Narrative Politics at Central European University and will be living in Budapest in Fall 2017.
+But I am currently a Post-Doctoral Fellow of Narrative Politics at Central European University in the International Relations Department.

 My most recent project, titled “Fight to Live, Live to Fight: Mapping Veteran Narratives of Violence in Peace,” is an ethnographic study of war veterans who have come home to become social justice activists.
 As soldiers, these veterans were trained and formed in specific ways, for specific purposes, primarily to perpetuate violence.
 While every individual is affected by this training differently, there are similar themes and ideals that come to light, which tell us much about the military, western liberal democracy, the affects of war, and subjectivity.
 This subject formation has a somatic impact that has societal implications.
 Therefore, veterans are able to articulate these concepts and ideals differently than civilians because their lived experiences exemplify the ramifications of war and governmental policy.
 Thus putting my work at the nexus of political theory, international relations, and examinations of security and governance.
 I am currently working on turning this into a book manuscript.